engr101staff/engr101matlab/_sources/statistics_and_simulation/ex/error_bar_plots.in.rst

 1. Our phones have 3 hours battery life when new.
 2. After 2 years, our phones will still have 2 hours of battery life.

-First, make a copy of the AnalyzeBatteries.m file and name it :file:`AnalyzeNewBatteries.m`.
+First, make a copy of the :file:`AnalyzeBatteries.m` file and name it :file:`AnalyzeNewBatteries.m`.
 Then, make appropriate changes to the code in :file:`AnalyzeNewBatteries.m` to implement the following algorithm:

 1. Clear old data and close figures
 2. Load the MATLAB workspace variables from the :file:`newBatteryLife.mat` file